spectre-app/www/content/policy/disclaimer.md

 operates or what the expectations are for using it.

 > You assume sole responsibility over any losses you suffer in your operations,
-> regardless of whether those operations involve the use of our product.
+> regardless of whether those involve the use, misuse or failure of our products.

-This is the same disclaimer you'll find on any software product, with the exception that ours is written in such a way as to enable you to understand it.
+> Spectre disclaims any liability or warranty, whether expressly or implied by law.

 If you do not agree with our limited liability, absent guarantees and disclaimer of responsibility, we recommend you reach out to seek a custom SLA or find